 The mandate of the Company's Board is one of stewardship and oversight of the Company and its affairs.
-In fulfilling its mandate, the Board has adopted a written charter setting out its responsibility for, among other things, (i) participating in the development of and approving a strategic plan for the Company; (ii) supervising the activities and managing the investments and affairs of the Company; (iii) approving major decisions regarding the Company; (iv) defining the roles and responsibilities of management; (v) reviewing and approving the business and investment objectives to be met by management; (vi) assessing the performance of and overseeing management; (vii) issuing securities of the Company for such consideration as the Board may deem appropriate, subject to applicable law; (viii) reviewing the Company's debt strategy; (ix) identifying and managing risk exposure; (x) ensuring the integrity and adequacy of the Company's internal controls and management information systems; (xi) succession planning; (xii) establishing committees of the Board, where required or prudent, and defining their mandate; (xiii) establishing and maintaining procedures and policies to ascertain Director independence; (xiv) maintaining records and providing reports to Shareholders; (xv) ensuring effective and adequate communication with Shareholders, other stakeholders and the public; and (xvi) determining the amount and timing of dividends to Shareholders.
+In fulfilling its mandate, the Board has adopted a written charter setting out its responsibility for, among other things, (i) adopting a strategic planning process and approving, on at least an annual basis, a strategic plan which takes into account, among other things, the opportunities and risks of the business; (ii) supervising the activities and managing the investments and affairs of the Company; (iii) approving major decisions regarding the Company; (iv) defining the roles and responsibilities of management; (v) reviewing and approving the business and investment objectives to be met by management; (vi) to the extent feasible, satisfying itself as to the integrity of the Chief Executive Officer and other senior officers and that such officers create a culture of integrity throughout the organization; (vii) appointing, replacing, assessing and compensating the Chief Executive Officer; (viii) after receiving the recommendations of the Chief Executive Officer, appointing, replacing, assessing and compensating the other senior executives that report to the Chief Executive Officer; (ix) issuing securities of the Company for such consideration as the Board may deem appropriate, subject to applicable law; (x) reviewing the Company's debt strategy; (xi) identifying and managing risk exposure; (xii) ensuring the integrity and adequacy of the Company's internal controls and management information systems; (xiii) succession planning; (xiv) establishing committees of the Board, where required or prudent, and defining their mandate; (xv) establishing and maintaining procedures and policies to ascertain Director independence; (xvi) maintaining records and providing reports to Shareholders; (xvii) ensuring effective and adequate communication with Shareholders, other stakeholders and the public; and (xviii) determining the amount and timing of dividends to Shareholders.
 A copy of the Board's written charter is attached to this Information Circular as Schedule A.